Muhammad Sirajo Aliyu: Leadership in professional organisations

 Aliyu currently serves as the 15th President of the Nigeria Computer Society becoming the first individual from the Northern region of Nigeria to be elected as the President of the Nigeria Computer Society and he has held various leadership positions within the society, including Chairman of the Katsina Chapter, Northwest Zone Coordinator and Deputy President for two terms, during which he facilitated the activation of several states chapters.

-Aliyu is a Chartered Information Technology Professional (CITP), President of the Nigeria Computer Society and member of several professional bodies.
+Aliyu is a Chartered Information Technology Professional, President of the Nigeria Computer Society and member of several professional bodies.

 Personal life

 Aliyu is married and has children.
 He is a sportsman and practicing farmer.